security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

 <div class='alert alert-info'>Want even more practice?
 You can download the massive Troy Hunt haveibeenpwned SHA1 password hash list
-on the bottom of <a href='https://haveibeenpwned.com/Passwords'>this page</a>.</div>
+on the bottom of <a class='alert-link' href='https://haveibeenpwned.com/Passwords'>this page</a>.</div>

-<div class='alert alert-info'>Also, see <a href='https://github.com/danielmiessler/SecLists/tree/master/Passwords'>Daniel Miessler's wordlist collection</a> for more wordlists besides RockYou to try.</div>
+<div class='alert alert-info'>Also, see <a class='alert-link' href='https://github.com/danielmiessler/SecLists/tree/master/Passwords'>Daniel Miessler's wordlist collection</a> for more wordlists besides RockYou to try.</div>